codahale/belvedere/README.md

 ### Deleting A Release

-To delete all of the resources associated with a release, including the instances, run:
+To delete all the resources associated with a release, including the instances, run:

 ```shell script
 belvedere releases delete my-app v1